-As part of the integration with Babergh District Council it has been agreed that the costs for 2022/23 will generally be shared in the ratio 50:50.
+As part of the integration with Babergh District Council it has been agreed that the costs generally will be shared in the ratio 50:50.
 There may be exceptions to this, where staff costs are fully incurred by one Council only or the basis of apportionment is something other than 50:50.
-The 2022/23 accounts reflect no occasions where a member of staff left the organisation and where costs were shared 50:50 with Babergh.
+The 2023/24 accounts reflect two occasions where a member of staff left the organisation and where costs were shared 50:50 with Babergh.